All my courses, whatever their duration, are designed to let you know about current trends linked to your activity, business, company or team.

 A conference isn’t a mini-training session.
 Neither is it a meaningless series of powerpoint slides.
 Leaders don’t do powerpoint!

-conference is a means to address :
+My conferences are a mean to address :

 - The everchanging business environment, something all business owners and managers are faced with on a daily basis.
 My discussions are based on my own experiences as a manager Australia and the rest of the world.